 The nightlife in Saint Lucia is also one of the most active, which is reason enough to mark it as one of your stops while traveling to the area.

-If you want mountains to balance out your beaches while you are visiting, then St Kitts may be the right spot for you.
+If you want mountains to balance out your beaches while visiting, then St Kitts may be the right spot for you.
 There are two islands in this country, and the sugar plantations that once filled this island during its colonial period have been renovated and repurposed as the inns where visitors stay when they come to their island.

 There are numerous hiking trails on the island through the mountains that keep guests busy throughout the day when they are looking for adventure.